isomerpages/moe-jurongsec/_our-experiences/Student Development/MOE Sexuality Education for Secondary Schools.md

     iv.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.

-#### Overview of Jurong Secondary School’s Sexuality Education Programme for 2023
+#### Overview of Jurong Secondary&nbsp;School’s&nbsp;Sexuality Education Programme for 2023

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.
+You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.